OpeningDesign/IFC_Roundtrip/README.md

 ----------
 ### Tools
 ----------
-If you're not familar with Git or Github workflow, I highly recommend using [Github's Windows Client](https://windows.github.com/).
+If you're not familiar with Git or Github workflow, I highly recommend using [Github's Windows Client](https://windows.github.com/).
 Go [here](http://windows.github.com/help.html), for an overview.
 Once you start using this [distributed revision control](http://en.wikipedia.org/wiki/Distributed_revision_control), you will start demanding similar workflows in the AEC industry.

 ----------
 ### License